-Throughout the 20th century, artists, writers, and scholars were fascinated with the concept of savagery and with people they considered "exotic," animalistic, and outside the bounds of civilized society.
-Using similar practices, 20th century writers and filmmakers sought to observe and record "primitive" bodies, behaviors, and ritual acts.
-An early Hollywood film like King Kong was made for a different audience than a documentary film like Nanook of the North, but both films capitalized on images of "real primitives" to captivate American viewers.
+Throughout the 20th century, artists, writers, and scholars were fascinated with people and places that they considered "exotic," "savage," and outside the bounds of civilized society.
+Using similar practices, 20th century writers and filmmakers sought to observe and record so-called "primitive" bodies, behaviors, and ritual acts.
+For instance, a classical Hollywood film like King Kong was made for a different audience than a documentary like Nanook of the North, but both films capitalized on images of "real primitives" to captivate American viewers.